Give Thanks to Yhwh . . .

-"Gesenious' Hebrew-Chaldee Lexicon defines this particular Hebrew word for thanks in a more assertive, active, and expressive definition such as to cast forth, throw, point out with the hand, show by extended hand, profess and confess.
+Gesenius' Hebrew-Chaldee Lexicon defines this particular Hebrew word for 'thanks' in a more assertive, active, and expressive definition such as "to cast forth"; "throw; to point out with the hand; to show by extended hand; to profess and confess.

-the three letter word pictograph for "thanks" shows us some interesting insights and agrees with this definition.
+The three-letter word pictograph for "thanks" shows us some intriguing insights that agree with this definition.

-Yod the first letter of the word we are studying, is a picture of a hand, and images an intentional action, deed, or behavior indicating that thanks is something that is deliberately expressed.
+"Yod," the first letter of the word we are studying, is a picture of a hand and images an intentional action, deed, or behavior indicating that thanks are something deliberately expressed.

 I can't help but think of how intentional and deliberate the Psalmist was when he spoke to His own soul and instructed it to praise and bless the Lord.
 He wasn't passively waiting for a feeling to come over him.

-"I will bless the Lord at all times, His praise shallcontinually be in my mouth" (Ps.
-34:1)
+"I will bless the Lord at all times, His praise shall continually be in my mouth"

-The visual given in the definition is that of something thrown out there for all to see and pointed out, This letter indicates to us that thanks is about intentionally, expressively and deliberately pointing out the goodness of God.
+The visual given in this definition is that of something thrown.
+This letter indicates to us that thanks are about intentionally, expressively, and deliberately throwing out there and pointing out the goodness of God.
 Hands lifted high could be considered an outward expression of this inward reality.

-The hand throwing also images for us that what comes out of our mouths in the form of profession and confession is being thrown out "there".
+The hand throwing also images that what comes out of our mouths in the form of profession and confession is being thrown out there.

-every idle word men may speak, they will give account of ~ Matthew 12:36
+. . . every idle word men may speak, they will give account of.

-when we confess or proclaim something our words are sent out into the atmosphere accomplishing what they are sent to do.
-In this respect we might see that words are things.
-Hosea chapter 14 verse 2 images this for us in saying...
+When we confess or proclaim something, our words are sent out into the atmosphere, accomplishing what they are sent to do.
+In this respect, we might see that words are things.

 "Take with you words, and turn to the Lord"

-There are three Hebrew words that I find interesting in reference to this topic.
-They are
+There are three Hebrew words translated as "pray," "curse," and "praise" that I find interesting about this topic.

-- Qalal (koof, lamed, lamed) means to curse or diminish, and
+- Qalal (qoof, lamed, lamed) means to curse or diminish, and

 - Halal (hey, lamed, lamed) means to praise.